One thing that I notice a lot when I am interacting in the online Amazon seller’s community, is questions and confusion about labeling for Amazon FBA.

 Amazon FBA Labels – Definitions

 People get confused and mix up Bar codes, UPCs, ASINS and all the other names for product identifiers that are used on Amazon.
-Here are the important ones that you need to know:
+Amazon uses several different numbers and codes to track your inventory.
+Each has a different purpose:

 UPC.
 Stands for Universal Product Code.
-Every product sold on Amazon needs to have a unique identification and that identification is normally called a UPC.
+Every product sold on Amazon needs to have a unique identification and that identification is normally a UPC.
 Think about when you go grocery shopping and they scan the code and the product description and price come up on the display.
 They are normally scanning the UPC.
+You can walk into any grocery store in the country, pick up a tube of Crest toothpaste and the cash register will recognize what it is from the UPC because it is Universal.

 While every product sold on Amazon has to have a UPC in order to create the listing, that does not mean that it needs to be printed on the item.
 In a grocery store yes, but on Amazon no.

-When you print your label on your printer at home, you are not printing UPCs.
-You are printing the FNSKU, an Amazon generated barcode that Amazon will scan when they receive your shipment.
-When the receivers scan it they will know what it is and who it belongs to.
+When you print your label on your printer at home, you are not printing UPCs or even the Seller SKU.
+You are printing the FNSKU, with a barcode that Amazon will scan when they receive your shipment.
+This barcode is generated by Amazon and when the Receivers scan it they will know what it is and who it belongs to.

 What is Stickerless Co-mingling?